 - This is all implemented carefully in OpenSSL, SSH, etc. - Good to understand it, but rarely sensible to reimplement it - You'll probably miss at least one of decades' worth of attacks

-Hash functions and MACs, cont'd Building a secure channel
+Block cipher modes of operation, cont'd Hash functions and MACs Announcements intermission Building a secure channel Public-key crypto basics Public key encryption and signatures Cryptographic protocols, pt.

-Announcements intermission

-Public-key crypto basics

-Public key encryption and signatures

-Cryptographic protocols, pt.
 1

-Key distribution and PKI